-- Direct mapping
+- Direct Mapping –

-Associative mapping: In this type of mapping the associative memory is used to store content and addresses both of the memory word.
+In this type of mapping, the associative memory is used to store content and addresses both of the memory word.
 Any block can go into any line of the cache.
 This means that the word id bits are used to identify which word in the block is needed, but the tag becomes all of the remaining bits.
-This enables the placement of the any word at any place in the cache memory.
+This enables the placement of any word at any place in the cache memory.
 It is considered to be the fastest and the most flexible mapping form.

-Uses of Cache
+Application of Cache Memory –

 - Usually, the cache memory can store a reasonable number of blocks at any given time, but this number is small compared to the total number of blocks in the main memory.